rust-lang/rfcs/text/0000-uninitialized-uninhabited.md

 trait Inhabited {}
 ```

-This trait is automatically implemented for inhabited types.
+This trait is automatically implemented for all inhabited types.

 Change the type of `uninitialized` to: